Pagination

 Error Handling

-Invalid limit
+Invalid limit or offset

-is invalid (e.g., non-integer or negative values), the API will return a 400 Bad Request
+If the provided limit or offset is invalid (e.g., non-integer or negative values), the API will return a 400 Bad Request status code.

 Example Error Response